Annecy bid for the 2018 Winter Olympics: Aftermath

 Six years after Annecy's defeat in the race for the 2018 Olympics, Paris won the right to host the 2024 Summer Olympics in 2017.
 The 2024 Olympics is the first Olympics to be held in France since Albertville hosted the 1992 Winter Olympics.
-The country made another attempt to hold the winter games in 2030, this time in the French Alps, but it was also a success.
+The country successfully bid to host the winter games in 2030, this time in the French Alps.
 This success is bringing the Winter Olympics home to its birthplace after 38 years.